chandanhpcic/docs/source/development/api/plugins/firewall.rst

 Firewall
 ~~~~~~~~

-The firewall API plugin is a first step into migrating the legacy firewall components from OPNsense, although it does contain
+The firewall API plugin is a first step into migrating the legacy firewall components from Reticen8, although it does contain
-a user interface, it's main focus is only to provide machine to machine interaction between custom applications and OPNsense
+a user interface, it's main focus is only to provide machine to machine interaction between custom applications and Reticen8
 for selected features.